mir-group/flare/docs/source/FAQs/all.rst

 Installation and Packages
 -------------------------
-1. What numba version will I need?
-        >= 0.50.0
-        The latest version is always recommended.

-**Note:** If you get errors with `numba` or get `C/C++`-type errors, very possibly it's the problem of the `numba` version.

-2. Can I accelerate my calculation using parallelization?
+1. Can I accelerate my calculation using parallelization?
         See the section in the `Installation <https://flare.readthedocs.io/en/latest/install.html#acceleration-with-multiprocessing-and-mkl>`_ section.

+2. For developers, if your Github Action build fails from an issue related to ``gh-pages`` in the step of "Publish the docs", this may be because you did not pull the latest code before push.
+Please try pull and push again.
+If it still does not work, check `this <https://gist.github.com/mandiwise/44d1edce18f2ffb14f63>`_.

 Gaussian Processes
 ------------------